speechly/speechly/libraries/browser-client/README.md

 [![npm version](https://badge.fury.io/js/%40speechly%2Fbrowser-client.svg)](https://badge.fury.io/js/%40speechly%2Fbrowser-client)
 [![License](http://img.shields.io/:license-mit-blue.svg)](LICENSE)

+> 🚧 Browser Client v2.0 is a breaking change.
+Read more about the major changes and how to upgrade from our blog: https://speechly.com/blog/speechly-browser-client-v2-released

 With the browser-client you can add voice features to any website.
 It handles authentication, audio capture, network streaming and connection management with the Speechly Voice API.

 Check out the [browser-client-example](https://github.com/speechly/speechly/tree/main/examples/browser-client-example) repository for a demo app built using this client.